 - The Academic Appeals Committee will communicate its decision of the student’s appeal to both the student and OAE.

-- If the student does not accept the decision of the Academic Appeals Committee and has further evidence to support his/her position, an appeal may be made to the academic dean whose decision will be final.
+- If the student does not accept the decision of the Academic Appeals Committee and has further evidence to support his/her position, an appeal may be made to the Senior Vice President of Academic Affairs whose decision will be final.
 The procedure for submitting an appeal to the academic dean is in the Academic Appeal Process Policy.

 When decisions are made and a dispute arises, students have the opportunity of seeking an appeal.
 If you wish to appeal a decision or a policy, please follow the appropriate steps: